Transhumance: South America

-South American transhumance partially relies on "cowboy" counterparts, the gaucho of Argentina, Uruguay, Paraguay and (with the spelling "gaúcho") southern Brazil, the llanero of Venezuela, and the huaso of Chile.
+South American transhumance partially relies on "cowboy" counterparts, the gaucho of Argentina, Uruguay, Paraguay and (with the spelling "gaúcho") southern Brazil, the llanero of Colombia and Venezuela, and the huaso of Chile.

 Transhumance is currently practised at least in Argentina, Chile, Peru and Bolivia, as well as in the Brazilian Pantanal.
-It mainly involves movement of cattle in the Pantanal and in parts of Argentina.
+It mainly involves the movement of cattle in the Pantanal and parts of Argentina.
 In the Altiplano, communities of indigenous people depend on raising camelids, especially llamas.
 Herds of goats are managed by transhumance in North Neuquén and South Mendoza, while sheep are more used in the Patagonian plains.
 Criollos and indigenous peoples use transhumant practices in areas of South America.